TankerHQ/quickstart-examples/client/web/tutorial/README.md

 }
 ```

-Thus, when the user needs the unlock a new device, the web application will end up calling `tanker.unlockCurrentDevice()`.
+Thus, when the user needs to unlock a new device, the web application will end up calling `tanker.unlockCurrentDevice()`.

 You can now check that device management is indeed working by following those steps: